By Cat, Jan 2010 (Photo, right, from Wikimedia Commons)

 Ingredients & Equipment:

-- ½ cup dried, mixed, cannellini, kidney and garbanzo beans (to make 2 – 2 ½ cups cooked beans); other bean choices include: lima beans, black beans, navy beans, pinto beans, appaloosa beans.
-Fresh green beans can also be used, but don’t require sprouting first.
+- Prepare Beans: For 3-bean salad: ½ cup each: dried, mixed, cannellini, kidney and garbanzo beans (total 1½ cups) to make 2 – 2 ½ cups cooked beans); for 5-bean salad, add two from the following list: anasazi beans, appaloosa beans, black beans, lima beans, navy beans, pinto beans.
+Fresh green beans can also be added, but don’t require sprouting first.

 - warm filtered water